-Minimising a window creates another floating icon in the top right corner of your screen which can also be dragged wherever you want.
-This is the Active Windows icon, sort of a collection of all your minimised and open windows.
-It provides access to the app windows you may have minimised since Android does not have a taskbar like Windows.
+Minimizing a window creates another floating icon in the top right corner of your screen which can also be dragged wherever you want.
+This is the Active Windows icon, sort of a collection of all your minimized and open windows.
+It provides access to the app windows you may have minimized since Android does not have a taskbar like Windows.

 Configure Floating Apps